marcidy/exiting_arduino/docs/source/arduino_builder.rst

 .. literalinclude:: Fade.ino.cpp

-We see the additions of `#line` directives, along with function declarations for `setup()` and `loop()`.
+We see the additions of `#line` directives, along with *function prototypes* for `setup()` and `loop()`.

 `C++ directives <http://www.cplusplus.com/doc/tutorial/preprocessor/>`_ covers what the `#line` does as well as cover everything you see that starts with a `#`.

-The added function declarations are required as part of writing C++:
+The added function function prototypes are required as a rule of writing C++:

 ::

     void setup();
     void loop();

 This is covered in gerenal by learning C++.
-I'll add here that C++ required you to declare the type of all variables _before_ defining the variabled.
+I'll add here that C++ required you to declare the type of all variables *before* using the variable.
 Here we are telling the compilier that "setup" and "loop" are functions which doesn't return anything (void).
+This guide, or at least this part of it, isn't concerned with learning C/C++, but there's plenty of resources for that.  `arduino-builder` is doing a bit of extra work for us at this stage so that writing *sketches* is a bit easier than writing valid C++.
+Not much easier, but slightly easier.

 Now that we have valid C++ thanks to the arduino-builder pre-processing the .ino files, we can move to the topic of compilation.
 This will cover the rest of the files created during this process.

+If you got here from the IDE as a starting point, click :ref:`command_line_compilation_ide` to head back there.